 Today’s safari is destined to Uganda’s highest waterfall, Sipi falls.
-It is one of the main outlets of the crater lakes atop Uganda’s second highest mountain, Elgon, (4,300m).
+It is one of the main outlets of the crater lakes atop Uganda’s second-highest mountain, Elgon, (4,300m).
 Elgon sits along the border of Uganda and Kenya.
 Sipi is made up of three cascades of waterfalls, the longest of which is over 100meters high.
 Sipi is not too far from Mbale town but it feels like another world away thanks to its serene atmosphere and cooler temperature.

-As you drive up the mountain ranges, you will get clear views of the plateaus, the escarpment and other features of the Rift Valley.
+As you drive up the mountain ranges, you will get clear views of the plateaus, the escarpment, and other features of the Rift Valley.
 You will spend the night in Lacam lodge as you listen to the electrifying roars of the waterfall.
 In the afternoon we can relax and have time to enjoy a drink and the view of the sunset.

 Day 8: Hiking to the Water Fall, Drive to Mbale

 After your relaxed morning, we shall gather together to start our hike to take in different perspectives of the waterfall.
 You will watch it channeled explosively over a rift escarpment to form a plume of foaming white water.
 It is so loud you can barely hear yourself think.
-The guide who will take you for this tour is a native of the area and so willing to share its history and culture with travellers.
+The guide who will take you for this tour is a native of the area and so willing to share its history and culture with travelers.
 The coffee tour is a great addition too – you can’t miss out on it.

-You are free to choose a short or longer route to the water fall depending on your level of fitness.
+You are free to choose a short or longer route to the waterfall depending on your level of fitness.
 Both options are en route fruit plantations and traditional village settings.
-One water fall is perfect for an outdoor shower due to its sense of privacy.
+One waterfall is perfect for an outdoor shower due to its sense of privacy.
 At its foot lies a pool of crystal clear water where you can enjoy a cold swim.

-It takes an average of three hours to hike the longer route, ending with a tour of an ancient cave that used to shelter early man in the prehistoric times.
-Drive to Mbale after lunch for an overnight and have dinner with Stephen’s relatives.
+It takes an average of three hours to hike the longer route, ending with a tour of an ancient cave that used to shelter early man in prehistoric times.
+Drive to Mbale after lunch for overnight and have dinner with Stephen’s relatives.